Non-Greasy DIY Lotion Recipe

 But if you take anything from this section, it’s that you should always read the instructions before using your preservative!!
 Each individual preservative from certain brands will work under a certain temperature with a certain amount.
 If you use the Leucidal Liquid SF I linked here and above, then you can use my measurements for it.
 However, if you use a different preservative, use the directions for that instead.

 Most preservatives will require that it consist of a certain percentage of the lotion.
-I was able to calculate that half a tablespoon of Leucidal Liquid SF is approximately 4% of this recipe, which is what the label called for.
+I was able to calculate that half a tablespoon of Leucidal Liquid SF is approximately 4% of the middle amount for this recipe, which is what the label called for.
 So be careful, and follow instructions!

 How to Avoid Chunky Lotion that Isn’t Emulsifying